electerious/Lychee/docs/Settings.md

 Your photos and albums are protected by a username and password.
 If both rows are empty, Lychee will prompt you to set them.

-#### Thumb Quality

-	thumbQuality = [0-100]

-Less means an inferiority quality of your thumbs, but faster loading.
-More means a better quality of your thumbs, but slower loading.
-The default value is 90.
-The allowed values are between 0 and 100.

 #### Check For Updates

 	checkForUpdates = [0|1]